Juan carlos Poveda

 On your way you'll be able to see great lakes with glacial origins, volcanoes, marshes teeming with birds, cliffs with centuries of history, forests where you can hear the bellowing of stags… You can book your hiking activities and experiences on this page.
 Here you'll find information on prices, the dates when you can do the activity, how long it takes, what language options are available and its target public.

 Spain is the second most mountainous country in Europe.
 Around 24% of its area is over 1,000 metres above sea level.
 The views are guaranteed.
 It is home to a great number of beautiful nature areas such as its 15 national parks and its biosphere reserves.
-In fact, Spain is the country with the second most biosphere reserves in the world.
+In fact, Spain is the country with the most Biosphere Reserves in the world.
 It has a mild climate, and over 3,000 hours of sunshine a year.
 It offers the possibility of enjoying other outdoor sports and activities such as birdwatching.
-It offers a wide range of rural accommodation, campsites, mountain refuges… Many of these footpaths are associated with important cultural attractions, such as the famous Way of Saint James, the Romanesque route in the Boí valley, and the Silver Route.
+It offers a wide range of rural accommodation, campsites, mountain refuges, etc. Many of these footpaths are associated with important cultural attractions, such as the famous Way of Saint James, the Romanesque route in the Boí valley, and the Silver Route.

 Types of footpaths